Axiom-4 Launches Into Space

 What Will Happen Next?

-Axiom-4 is part of a big plan to build the first private space station by 2028.
+Axiom-4 is part of a big plan to build the first private [[space station::A large structure that orbits Earth where astronauts live and do experiments.]] by 2028.

 That means more people may visit space in the future!

-For India, this mission helps ISRO get ready for its own spaceflight called Gaganyaan.
+For India, this mission helps [[ISRO::India’s space agency that plans and carries out space missions.]] get ready for its own spaceflight called Gaganyaan.

 Axiom-4 shows that kids everywhere can dream big and maybe go to space one day, too!